patrikx3/redis-ui/README.md

   * Search mode
     * the search keys starts with a string key
     * the search keys includes a string in the key
+* From 320px width, it is supposed to be 100% responsive

 # Start up with Electron